 Jesus had personal needs that he put priority on — sometimes even over the needs of other people — and he did so without feeling guilty.
 Primarily his personal soul care had to do with separating himself from people to be alone with God, who he called “Abba” (Papa).
 Jesus lived in a rhythm of life that not only kept him free from burn out, but far beyond that it kept him full of God, full of grace and truth, and therefore ready and able to be compassionate and generous in his his response to people, their needs, interruptions, and crisis situations.

-Unlike many devoted servants of the Lord, Jesus did not live on the defensive, overextending himself and getting more and more tired and then finally taking a break.
+Unlike many other servants of the Lord, Jesus did not live on the defensive, overextending himself and getting more and more tired and then finally taking a break.
 Instead, Jesus lived on the offensive in dealing with temptation and Satan.
 He was proactive in that he consistently invested in his intimacy with Abba and this gave him energy and focus.
 Jesus lived by the principle that Ministry Begins with Rest and so he was never in danger of burnout.

 Another thing I saw in the gospels is that Jesus wasn’t always nice to people.
 Often he didn’t do what people wanted him to do.
 There were many people he didn’t help.
 And whenever he did help other people he expected them to do their part.
 For instance, even in Jesus’ miracles he asked people to do something, usually something they felt they couldn’t do.
 (The blind man had to walk a long way to get to the pool of Siloam to wash the mud out of his eyes.)